 Healthy Sugar Free Granola

-Christmas Oat Granola
+Christmas Gingerbread Spiced Granola

 The orange zest may seem a lot, but the flavour calms down as it toasts in the oven, leaving just the right amount for a cosy, Christmas hint at breakfast time.
-And, ça va sans dire – it goes without saying – that you can enjoy this at ANY time of year!
+If you prefer more orange, then add zest after baking.

-- 300 g (11oz) medium porridge oats (I use Hamlyns when I can)
+- 300 g (11oz/3 ¾ cups) medium porridge oats (I use Hamlyns when I can)

-- 100 g (3.5oz) pepitas (unsalted pumpkin seeds)
+- 100 g (3.5oz/¾ cup) pepitas (unsalted pumpkin seeds)

-- 50 g (1.75oz) sunflower seeds
+- 50 g (1.75oz/ ⅓ cup) sunflower seeds

 - 50 g (1.75oz) pecan nuts broken